-The History of Poppers
+Want to know more?
+The History of Poppers might surprise you.

-Effects and Side Effects of Poppers
+What Do Poppers Do?
+Effects and Side Effects

-Just like any other substance, there are various side effects of poppers, and these happen almost instantaneously, producing a rush of warm sensations and feelings of dizziness; it’s also not uncommon to experience some headaches, although this can depend on the quality of the product.
+It’s also not uncommon to experience some headaches, although this can depend on the quality of the product.
 Higher quality products such as Pentyl and DoubleScorpio significantly reduce these.

 Perhaps the main reason poppers are used recreationally is due to the feelings of euphoria, relaxation, and an increased sex drive that they give.
 These effects are caused by poppers being vasodilators; they relax blood vessels in the brain and other parts of the body, causing a drop in blood pressure and increasing blood flow to the brain.